LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 minutes.
 This is normal.

 ## Binding Mi Account to phone
+Now you when you have China Developer ROM installed it is time for got throught setup wizard.
 After your phone is ready you must bind it to Xiaomi Account which you have created in previous steps.
 Follow following steps in configuration wizard.
 - Change language to English